vegasjj/exp-net-fundamentals-2025-Q2/projects/week2/forward-proxy-with-squid/Journal.md

 ![Proxy server capturing squid logs](./assets/forward-proxy-1.png)

-Also, on the networking configuration for the web proxy server (on the AWS console), it was necessary to **disable the source/destination check** so that the proxy could forward traffic coming from the client proxy without being drop (remember: the web proxy server only forwards packets; it is not the final destination.)
+Also, on the networking configuration for the web proxy server (on the AWS console), it was necessary to **disable the source/destination check** so that the proxy could forward traffic coming from the client proxy without being dropped (remember: the web proxy server only forwards packets; it is not the final destination.)

 ![AWS console showing networking configuration](./assets/forward-proxy-4.png)